abanobmorkos1/Car-Soical/readme.md

 - **Project By:** Abanob Morkos
 - [**LINK TO GITHUB**](https://github.com/abanobmorkos1/project2.git)
 - [**LINK TO DEPLOYED WEBSITE**](https://project2-5847.onrender.com)
-- **List of Technologies used:** HTML, JS, CSS, Node, Express, EJS, Mongo , jQuery , Figma.
+- **List of Technologies used:** HTML, JS, CSS, Node, Express, EJS, Mongo, Figma.
 - [**LINK TO TRELLO**](https://trello.com/invite/b/Bnlb35FH/ATTI9a24d90b540304af3a3aa062b3447d7337BD880A/car-social)

 ## Description

 Car Social is a web application that looks to connect car enthusiasts and share their passion with one another, Users are able to do the following:

-- Users are able to post their car with whatever desired modifications
+- Users are able to post their car
-- Users are able Engage in discussions and share experiences through the app's discussion forum
 - Users are able to plan routes and ride together through the route planner
+- Users are able to create an account

 ## Mock UP of UI
 ![Login page](Login.png) ![Signup page](Signup.png) ![Thread Page](<Desktop - 1-1.png>) ![Home page](<home page.png>)